eicrud/eicrud/docs/microservices/dollar-functions.md

 This means you must be careful when defining `$` functions inside your CrudServices since the behavior of the function might change depending on where it is called.

-**Here are a few guidelines that will make your transition from monolithic to microservices a breeze.**
+**Here are a few guidelines that will make your transition from monolithic to microservices simple.**

 ## Treat all functions as async